 Australians who decide to remain in Afghanistan should consult a reputable security company and ensure they have appropriate personal security protection measures in place, including for residential accommodation.
 You should monitor local information sources for information about the safety and security environment as it can change quickly.

 The security situation in Afghanistan is extremely dangerous and there is a very consistent high threat of terrorist attack.
 Attacks can occur anywhere, anytime, particularly in Kabul, and the southern and eastern provinces.

 Serious and large-scale terrorist incidents, including suicide bombings and vehicle-borne improvised explosive attacks, occur regularly in Afghanistan.
 Terrorists tend to target areas and venues with a high concentration of Afghan security forces, such as checkpoints and government ministries.
 There have been several recent major attacks in Kabul, including in the most heavily fortified areas of the capital.

 Attacks have targeted hotels and residential compounds used by westerners, embassies, government buildings, NATO bases and facilities of international humanitarian groups.
 There have also been attacks on supermarkets and restaurants frequented by foreigners, police stations, schools and medical facilities.
 Partly constructed and high rise buildings in Kabul, have been used by militants as staging points for a number of attacks in the past.

-There are credible reports of an imminent attack in Kabul city.
+There are credible reports of imminent attacks in Kabul city.
 There are also ongoing threats against the Kabul International Airport and aircraft.
 There have been rocket attacks on the airport, and bomb attacks at the airport entrance and on roads leading to the airport.

 Many terrorist attacks have targeted international convoys, including foreign military and security forces.
 There have also been insider attacks (where individuals wearing Afghan National Defence and Security Forces uniforms attack members of foreign security forces) throughout Afghanistan